 - Mallyan Spout Hotel, Goathland (1 AA Rosette), named after the 70ft high tumbling waterfall found a short walk behind the hotel, where you'll find a menu bursting with locally sourced produce from Whitby fish to cheese.

 - The Cliffemount Hotel, Runswick Bay (2 AA Rosettes), specialising in fresh, locally caught seafood, eaten overlooking that sweeping panorama across the Bay; dogs and muddy boots welcome.

 - The Fairfax Arms, Gilling East (1 AA Rosette), a traditional country inn in a picturesque village, with imaginative dishes that use as much local produce as possible.

 - The Hare Inn at Scawton (3 AA Rosettes and Good Food Guide), fine dining in 13th Century Inn oozing with character, real fires and the personal touch alongside exceptional food.

 - The Pheasant Hotel, Harome (2 AA Rosettes and Good Food Guide), country breaks at their finest, where the rooms and restaurant are set around a pretty courtyard of fruit trees and a menu that makes full use of foraged wild food.

 - The Talbot Hotel (2 AA Rosettes), Malton's flagship venue where the menus reflect Yorkshire's great larder to perfection.

-- The White Swan Inn, Pickering (2 AA Rosettes and Good Food Guide), roaring log fires, locally sourced rare-breed meat from The Ginger Pig, reared in nearby Levisham and mostly sent down south to their chain of London butchers, luckily for us some of it is served here.
+- The White Swan Inn, Pickering (2 AA Rosettes and Good Food Guide), roaring log fires, locally sourced meat from Glaves butchers, a renowned and award winning, local family run butchers.

 Good Food Guide